 Front End Testing: A Beginner’s Guide

-To start with, the front end is any part of a software application that a user interacts with.
+First, the front end is any part of a software application that a user interacts with.
 Essentially, it is all aspects of software visible to clients.
-This usually includes GUI elements such as menus, buttons, forms – anything end-users can see when navigating the application.
+This usually includes GUI elements such as menus, buttons, and forms – anything end-users can see when navigating the application.
 It can also include aspects like page load speed – factors contributing to overall user experience.

 Front End Testing validates that said GUI elements are functioning as expected.
-For example, it checks if input fields accept the right characters, if forms are being submitted only after the required fields are filled, if navigation is easy enough, if the page is loading fast enough, etc.
+For example, it checks if input fields accept the correct characters, if forms are submitted only after the required fields are filled, if navigation is easy enough if the page is loading fast enough, etc.

 Difference between Front End Testing and Back End Testing